 What’s your definition of the perfect pie crust?

 I love a crust that’s flaky and has some sugar for sweetness and some salt for flavor.
 I think many dough recipes don’t call for enough salt, and that makes them taste flat.

 A combination of butter for flavor and shortening for flakiness.
 Also, the shortening doesn’t harden, which makes the dough easier to roll so there’s less chance of overworking it.

 What’s the best way to cut the fat into the flour–in a food processor, with a pastry blender, or with your fingers?

 The easiest way is the food processor.
 Just pulse the mixture a few times so it doesn’t get warm and the fat melts into the flour.
-[Those little chunks of cold fat make the pastry flaky.]
-It should look like coarse crumbs.

 What are your tips for working with a lower-fat crust?